 There is something about the combination of poultry and apples that just sings.
 I have no idea why it works, but it just does.
-This dish, Pheasant Normandy, is a wild game variation a French classic done with chicken.
+Duck and Apples is one of my go-to dishes in winter, and this dish, Pheasant Normandy, is a wild game variation a French classic done with chicken.
 I first learned about chicken Normandy while watching Emeril Lagasse, of all things; he made it on his stand-and-stir show a decade or so ago.

 It is a simple mix of sweet onions, gently cooked apples, cider, cream, brandy and chicken… or pheasant in this case.
 There is no special technique involved here, no great difficulty or esoteric ingredients.
 This is comfort food, and all it asks of you is a little time.

 I designed this recipe for skinless pheasant legs, which can be cooked entirely on the stovetop.
 If you have skin-on legs, you can crisp the skin in at 375°F oven at the end.

 Obviously this will work with chicken, but it’s also great with partridges or ruffed grouse as well.
 You could also use wild turkey thighs.

 Prep Time: 15 minutes

 - 4 tablespoons unsalted butter

 - 2 cooking apples, cored and sliced into wedges

 - 4 to 6 pheasant legs (with thighs)